Health Coaches and Acupuncturists Team Up to Reduce Falls Among the Elderly

 As part of the programs, elders participated in exercise classes to increase their strength and mobility.
 Mackenzie Pike and Tricia Fitzpatrick, 2017 IHL graduates, taught movement classes, which were popular with the seniors.
 The classes focused on improving balance and leg strength, which can help prevent falls.

 The study was conducted from November 2016 through August 2017.
-Wilson is evaluating the findings and making plans for publication.
-She expects to have final results in late spring.
+Wilson and Levy are evaluating the findings and making plans for publication.

 Both Jordan and Wilson hope the study will be a model for future CIIS research projects.
 The students who participated seized the opportunity for hands-on learning and developed strong bonds with the elders, who looked forward to their acupuncture sessions and exercise classes.
 "It felt good all around to take applied learning and put it into action in a neighborhood where they need it most," Jordan said.